Private-X/Private-X/README.md

 I am a dedicated Python Developer and Automation Specialist operating under the handle Private-X.

-My goal is simple:

-«Transform complex manual workflows into intelligent automated systems.»
+My mission is to transform complex manual workflows into intelligent automated systems.

 Current Objectives